rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-05-f19c62d8794b3db6-listing-of-new-securities-of-bank-of-maharashtra.md

 stocks:
 - BANKMAHARASHTRA
 tags:
+- bank-of-maharashtra
+- employee-share-purchase-scheme
+- equity
+- esps
 - listing
-- equity-shares
-- esps
-- employee-share-purchase-scheme
-- bank-of-maharashtra
 - lock-in
 title: Listing of New Securities of Bank of Maharashtra under ESPS 2018
 ---